 - For each QoS flow included in the QoS Flow Add or Modify Request List IE, if the QoS Flow Add or Modify Request Item IE is included for an existing QoS Flow Identifier IE, the NG-RAN node shall overwrite the content of the full QoS Flow Add or Modify Request Item IE.

 - For each QoS flow included in the QoS Flow to Release List IE, the NG-RAN node shall de-associate the QoS flow with the previously associated DRB.

+- For each QoS flow included in the QoS Flow Add or Modify Request List IE, if the UL NG-U UP TNL Information IE is included, the NG-RAN node shall, if supported, include the DL NG-U UP TNL Information IE in the QoS Flow Add or Modify Response Item IE for the QoS flow within the PDU SESSION RESOURCE MODIFY RESPONSE message as specified in TS 23.501 [9].

+- For each QoS flow, if the Burst Arrival Time IE is included in the TSC Assistance Information Uplink IE of the TSC Traffic Characteristics IE, the NG-RAN node may include the AN Packet Delay Budget Uplink IE for the same QoS flow within the PDU SESSION RESOURCE MODIFY RESPONSE message as specified in TS 23.501 [9].

 - If the NAS-PDU IE is received for the PDU session, the NG-RAN node shall pass it to the UE only if at least one of the requests included in the PDU Session Resource Modify Request Transfer IE is successful (i.e. the PDU session is included in the PDU Session Resource Modify Response Item IE of the PDU SESSION RESOURCE MODIFY RESPONSE message).